Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 • solidity

-• keeps odors very little (anti-bacterial)
+• retains very little odor (anti-bacterial)

 • absorbs moisture very well

-But bamboo is not the easiest textile fiber to work with .
+But bamboo is not the easiest textile fiber to work with. .

 A former Japanese weaver, Dova is now a curator of materials.

-It was therefore during a meeting with these gold prospectors that Benoît and Julien fell in love with the nugget that is this painting.
+It was during a meeting with these gold prospectors that Benoît and Julien fell in love with the nugget that is this painting.

 2. A “hairy denim” sprinkled with charm

-Can't you see something special about this beautiful selvedge fabric?
+Don't you see something special about this beautiful selvedge fabric?

 These are bamboo fibers which, shorter than cotton fibers, emerge from the denim to give it this exceptional texture.